dingo-actual/smartsurge/docs/api/models.md

 class RequestHistory(BaseModel):
     """
-    Tracks request logs and estimates rate limits for a single endpoint and method combination using a statistically rigorous Bayesian approach.
+    Tracks request logs and estimates rate limits for a single endpoint and method combination using a statistically rigorous approach.
     """
 ```